NCanggoro/NetCore_Crud/README.md

 # NetCore_Crud
-Creating CRUD using Asp.Net core and PostgreSQL as Database
+Creating CRUD using Asp.Net core with PostgreSQL as Database